Traveling with your four-legged friend can sometimes be stressful if you own a dog.

-Whether it is just a few hours’ drive or a four hour flight, there are several things that you can do to make a trip with your canine much more enjoyable for the both of you.
+Whether it is just a few hours' drives or a four-hour flight, there are several things that you can do to make a trip with your canine much more enjoyable for both of you.

 One important thing to remember is to start planning your dog-friendly trips early.